 Third Thursday Thinking Global

-On the 3rd Thursday of each month, the Center for International Studies hosts a faculty interest group to hear updates from the Center, discuss best practices in the field of international education.
+On the 3rd Thursday of each month, the Center for International Studies hosts a faculty & staff interest group to share, collaborate, and discuss best practices in the field of international education.
 The sessions vary but have previously focused on study abroad advising, program proposals, academic pedagogy, and crisis response.

-We also have a resource library in the Center for International Studies (Reed 214) with activities and assignments to help students develop intercultural and global competencies.
+The Center for International Studies also maintains a Digital Resource Library with activities and assignments to help students develop intercultural and global competencies.
 Contact Dr. Tracy Williams for more information.